agglayer/vault-bridge/README.md

 The protocol is comprised of:

-- One primary chain ("Layer X")
+- One Primary Chain
   - [Vault Bridge Token](#vault-bridge-token)
   - [Migration Manager](#migration-manager)
-- Many secondary chains ("Layer Y")
+- Many Secondary Chains
   - [Custom Token](#custom-token)
   - [Native Converter](#native-converter)

 ### TL;DR

-Select assets are bridged from Layer X to Layer Y. These assets are deposited into Vault Bridge Token contract on Layer X, which mints and bridges vbToken to Layer Y. Deposited assets are used to generate yield on Layer X, while bridged vbTokens are used in DeFi on Layer Y. Generated yield gets distributed to chains and apps participating in the revenue sharing program.
+Select assets are bridged from Primary Chain to Secondary Chain.
+These assets are deposited into Vault Bridge Token contract on Primary Chain, which mints and bridges vbToken to Secondary Chain.
+Deposited assets are used to generate yield on Primary Chain, while bridged vbTokens are used in DeFi on Secondary Chain.
+Generated yield gets distributed to chains and apps participating in the revenue sharing program.

-Native Converter contract can be deployed on Layer Y to enable acquisition of vbToken on Layer Y without having to bridge from Layer X. Accumulated backing in Native Converter on Layer Y gets migrated to Layer X and deposited into Vault Bridge Token contract.
+Native Converter contract can be deployed on Secondary Chain to enable acquisition of vbToken on Secondary Chain without having to bridge from Primary Chain.
+Accumulated backing in Native Converter on Secondary Chain gets migrated to Primary Chain and deposited into Vault Bridge Token contract.

 ### Vault Bridge Token